etw0001/cse15l-lab-reports/labreport4.md

 `ctrl-R` `*` `<enter>`

 `ctrl-R` `List` `<enter>`
-* I ran the first command to change my current working directory to the `lab7` directory.
+* I ran the first command to set my current working directory to the `lab7` directory.
+Then, I